-- The member elected as Vice-Chair will serve a two-year term.
-The first one-year term will be as Vice Chair/Chair-Elect and the second year of the term will be served as Chair.
+- The member elected as Vice-Chair will serve a one-year term as Vice Chair/Chair-Elect. and the following year will be serve as the Chair.

-- The Council shall elect a Vice-Chair and a Secretary/Treasurer at the first meeting after the July 1 meeting.
-(NOTE: In the first year of the Council, a Chair will also be elected to serve a one-year term).
+- The Council shall elect a Vice-Chair and a Secretary/Treasurer at the first meeting after July 1.

 - In the event that the Vice-Chair cannot serve as Chair, the Council will elect a new Chair from among the remaining Council members.

 - The duties and responsibilities of each officer are set forth below: